StingySketch/Stingy-Sketch/README.md

 We also the source codes of Stingy Sketch and the algorithms we compared with in the task of unbiased top-𝑘 detection  in`./src/Top-k Detection`.

+We have uploaded the pdf of the technical report at `./StingySketch_AccurateAndFastFrequencyEstimation(TechnicalReport).pdf`.